Hallux Rigidus

 Nonsurgical treatment in the form of pain-relieving medication and anti-inflammatories will be prescribed to reduce pain and swelling.
 Application of ice packs and contrast baths (alternating hot and cold-water soaks) may further ease your symptoms.
 Changing your shoe to one with a broader toe area and a stiff or rocker-bottom sole may help reduce pressure on the toe.

-If these non-surgical treatment modalities do not provide relief, then Dr. Greaser will discuss your surgical options which may include:
+If these non-surgical treatment modalities do not provide relief, then Mr. Allardice will discuss your surgical options which may include:

 - Cheilectomy: Removal of bone spurs as well as a small portion of the bone from the foot to allow more toe movement.
 It is usually recommended in mild forms of the disease.